Certification Council: Recertification

 Recertification Application and Documentation

-LCCE educators will begin to receive reminders of their recertification due date at nine months prior to their respective deadline.
-A Recertification Brochure and Application will be issued to all LCCE educators due to recertify not less than three months before their respective due dates.
-Each applicant must submit an application listing all continuing education programs completed, showing program title, date, number of contact hours and approved provider.
+LCCE educators will begin to receive reminders of their recertification due date at least nine months prior to their respective deadline.
+An email communication will be sent with links to full recertification information, procedures and the online application not less than three months before their respective due dates.
+Each applicant must submit an online application though the certification center listing all continuing education programs completed, showing program title, date, number of contact hours and approved provider.
 Certificates of completion do not need to be sent with the recertification application, but must be kept on file by the applicant for a period of five (5) years.

 Notification of Recertification

-A letter signed by the Certification Council Chair is sent to all applicants who have met the recertification requirements to confirm their recertification.
-Applicants are also issued a new Certification Card indicating their certification number and next recertification due date.
-A record is kept of when and to whom the letters are sent.
+An email signed by the Certification Council Chair is sent to all applicants who have met the recertification requirements to confirm their recertification.
+Applicants will receive information on how to download their new Certification Card indicating their certification number and next recertification due date.

 Notification of Lapsed Certification